aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/docs/DOCS.md

 ![Name fleet](./images/drem-fleets-create-1.png)

-3. Give you fleet a name, and if you already have cars activiated with DREM you can add them to the fleet (you can also add / remove to the fleet later if you wish)
+3. Give your fleet a name, and if you already have cars activiated with DREM you can add them to the fleet (you can also add / remove to the fleet later if you wish)

 4. Press "Create fleet" to complete the process